Gettysburg College logo

 Key Highlights

-• Established as a sister institution to the Lutheran Theological Seminary.
+• Originated as a sister institution to the Lutheran Theological Seminary.

-• Briefly operated the Medical School of Pennsylvania College in Philadelphia, founded in 1839.
+• Briefly operated the Medical School of Pennsylvania College (1839-1861) in Philadelphia.

 Timeline